Table of Contents

 PAMPs lead to cytokine and chemokine production in response to a pathogenic infection.
 Through an assortment of proteins and by recognition of PAMPs, PRRs can activate inflammation, clotting and complement pathways, opsonisation and apoptosis induction.

 PRR are divided into 3 categories: cellular (e.g. CD14, MARCO), intracellular (e.g. NODs, PKR) and soluble forms (e.g. C-reactive protein, mannan-binding lectin).
-Cellular receptor is able to respond to all bacteria having common components in their cell walls and not to any protein specific to any single micro-organism.
+Cellular receptors are able to respond to all bacteria having common components in their cell walls but are not protein-specific to any micro-organism.

 Toll-like receptors (TLRs), C-type lectin receptors (CLRs), cytosolic NOD like receptors (NLRs), RIG-I-like receptors (RLRs), AIM2-like receptors (ALRs) make up the multiple families of PRRs.